Write for us

 In pitches for these pieces, we’d like to see:

-• A description of your proposed narrative or argument.
+• A description of your proposed central argument or message.

 • How you would support the argument.
-This may include a potential outline, summaries of scenes you would write, or suggestions for how you’d support your argument (with your personal experience, research citations, etc.).
+This may include a potential outline, summaries of scenes you would write, or aspects of your personal experience or research you would cite.

 • Why you are the right person to write this story, including relevant clips (e.g. past examples of your writing) if you have them.